2manycooks/Yokira/README.md

 Otherwise, there is a fully playable version online here: WIP

-This is an ongoing passion project, as well as an opportunity for me to practice the power of React's useEffect hook; many of the game's randomization is done by fetching base stats from the database, and randomizing them based on a formula you can find in the respective EnemyArea/PlayerArea components.
+This is an ongoing passion project, as well as an opportunity for me to practice the power of React's useEffect hook; many of the game's randomization is done by fetching base stats from the database, and randomizing them based on a formula you can find in the GameArea component.

 Planned features not yet implemented: